Köln/Cologne Hbf (Köln / Cologne / Koeln)

 The entrance to the 'B' passage way, note that at bottom left the sign has the elevator symbol The entrance to the 'B' passage way, note that at bottom left the sign has the elevator symbol

-(1) It isn't a terminal station, so most trains are pausing fairly briefly at Köln Hbf/Cologne Hbf on their way to other destinations.
+(1) Köln Hbf isn't a terminal station, so most trains pause comparatively briefly in their station on their way to other destinations.

-So all of the gleis (platforms/tracks) have multiple departures per hour - it is this that can make the station a bewildering space to navigate for first time users.
+So all of the gleis (platforms/tracks) have multiple departures per hour; It is primarily this that can make the station a bewildering space to navigate for first time users.

 (2) The entrances/exits at Köln Hauptbahnhof/Köln Hbf are at street level, but the gleis (platforms/tracks), which the trains arrive at and depart from are at an upper level.

-(3) There are two passage ways beneath the railway lines that provide the access from and to the trains.
+(3) So there are two passage ways beneath the railway lines that provide the access from and to the trains.

 • The ‘A’ passage* way is the main passage way, it directly links the platforms/gleis to the main entrance and has stairs and escalators to/from the platforms/gleis; but no elevators